 Constable Luckily, it is my time to waist.
-What I don't want to waist it on is getting the two of you to act with civility to each other.
+What I don't want to waist it on is getting the two

 Poirot You just need to get her to shut her mouth.

 Constable You could both use a lesson in keeping your mouth shut.